HayaG/Data-Structure-Final-Project/README.md

 All tests passed (133 assertions in 14 test cases)
 ```

 The test cases utilizes the two graphs below, which we constructed specifically for usage in test cases.
 Each node is either gender A or gender B, labeled on the node, with edge weights labeled on the edges.
-The graph is stored as a .csv file, which can be found along with the images in the tests folder.
+The graphs are stored as multiple .csv files, which can be found along with the images in the tests folder.

 ![Ten Node Graph Image](https://github-dev.cs.illinois.edu/cs225-fa21/murugan4-aryanm6-hpg2-ankitv2/blob/859236a1d3066d6e22888e9da2090c0ab4372976/tests/10%20Node%20Test%20Graph.png)
 ![Seven Node Graph Image](https://github-dev.cs.illinois.edu/cs225-fa21/murugan4-aryanm6-hpg2-ankitv2/blob/859236a1d3066d6e22888e9da2090c0ab4372976/tests/7%20Node%20Test%20Graph.png)